KeepFloyding/wikiNLPpy/README.md

-# wikiTrainPy: Training Word2Vec model on wikipedia data
+# wikiNLPpy: Training Word2Vec model on wikipedia data
  A python library to train and store a word2vec model trained on wiki data.
 Model includes most common bigrams.

 ## Getting Started